LLMNR Poisoning

 React: How do I deal with detected attackers on the network?

-After performing the above GPO settings and honeypot, you may unfortunately find that there are attackers on your network.
+After carrying out the above GPO settings and the honeypot, you may unfortunately find that there are attackers in your network.

-Here it is possible to collect information about the attacker through the honeypot and to check whether the GPO was actually taken over by all clients.
+Here it is possible to use the honeypot to collect information about the attacker and check whether the GPO has actually been adopted by all clients.

-If it is known from which IP the attack takes place, the port / MAC address of the attacker can be blocked after sufficient information has been obtained to prevent further activities.
+If it is known from which IP the attack is coming, the attacker's port / MAC address can be blocked after sufficient information has been obtained in order to prevent further activities.

-Especially in an emergency, we advise you to call in professional help and document as much as possible.
+Especially in an emergency, we advise you to seek professional help and to document as much as possible.

 References

-When addressing the following ISMS framework controls, the vulnerability and its remediation plays a role:
+When dealing with the following ISMS framework controls, the vulnerability and its elimination play a role:

 ISO 27001: